colleen547/python-api-challenge/README.md

 Any rows that didn't contain all three conditions were dropped to find my ideal weather conditions.

-Note: Feel free to adjust to your specifications but be sure to limit the number of rows returned by your API requests to a reasonable number like 10.
+Note: Specifications were adjusted to limit the number of rows returned by the API requests to a reasonable number such as 10.